 The CD reached a draft treaty in August 1996.
 India argued that the CTBT "should be securely anchored in the global disarmament context and be linked through treaty language to the elimination of all nuclear weapons in a time-bound framework."
 India also wanted a treaty to bar weapons research not involving nuclear tests.
 The draft treaty did not meet these conditions, which the nuclear weapon states rejected, so India vetoed it at the CD on August 20, barring it from going to the U.N.
 General Assembly as a CD document.
-Nations sought an alternate way to open the treaty for signing.
-On August 23, Australia asked the General Assembly to begin considering a resolution to adopt the draft CTBT text and for the Secretary-General to open it for signing so the treaty could be adopted by a simple majority, or by the two-thirds majority that India sought, avoiding the need for consensus.
-A potential pitfall was that the resolution (i.e., the treaty text) was subject to amendment, yet the nuclear weapon states viewed amendments as unacceptable.
-India did not raise obstacles to the vote, which was held on September 10, with 158 nations in favor, 3 against (India, Bhutan, and Libya), 5 abstentions, and 19 not voting.
-The treaty was opened for signing on September 24.
-President Clinton signed it on that date, along with representatives of other nations.
-As of June 11, 2003, 167 states had signed it and 101 had ratified.
+As an alternate way to open the treaty for signing, Australia on August 23 asked the General Assembly to consider a resolution to adopt the draft CTBT text and for the Secretary-General to open it for signing so it could be adopted by a simple majority, or by the two-thirds majority that India sought, avoiding the need for consensus.
+A potential pitfall was that the resolution (the treaty text) was subject to amendment, yet the nuclear weapon states viewed amendments as unacceptable.
+India did not raise obstacles to the vote, which was held September 10, with 158 nations in favor, 3 against (India, Bhutan, and Libya), 5 abstentions, and 19 not voting.

-A sixth five-year review conference was held April 24 to May 19, 2000, in New York.
+A sixth 5-year NPT review conference was held April 24-May 19, 2000, in New York.
 U.S. rejection of the CTBT, lack of Chinese ratification, U.S. efforts to seek renegotiation of the ABM Treaty, and efforts to ban nuclear weapons in the Middle East led some to fear dire outcomes from the conference.
 However, some contentious issues were ironed out, some were avoided, and concessions were made.
 For example, a joint statement by the P5 to the conference on May 1 said, "No effort should be spared to make sure that the CTBT is a universal and internationally and effectively verifiable treaty and to secure its earliest entry into force."
 As a result of effort by many nations, the final document of the conference was adopted by consensus.
-Regarding the CTBT, that document reaffirmed that a halt to all nuclear explosions will contribute to nuclear nonproliferation and nuclear disarmament; called on all States, especially the 16 that must ratify the CTBT for it to enter into force, "to continue their efforts to ensure the early entry into force of the Treaty"; and agreed, as a practical step toward disarmament, "An unequivocal undertaking by the nuclear-weapon States to accomplish the total elimination of their nuclear arsenals leading to nuclear disarmament to which all States parties are committed under Article VI" of the NPT.
+Regarding the CTBT, that document reaffirmed that a halt to all nuclear explosions will contribute to nuclear nonproliferation and nuclear disarmament; called on all States, especially the 16 that at the time needed to ratify the treaty for it to enter into force, "to continue their efforts to ensure the early entry into force of the Treaty"; and agreed, as a practical step toward disarmament, "An unequivocal undertaking by the nuclear-weapon States to accomplish the total elimination of their nuclear arsenals leading to nuclear disarmament to which all States parties are committed under Article VI" of the NPT.

-The Preparatory Committee for the 2005 NPT Review Conference met April 8 to19, 2002.
+The Preparatory Committee for the 2005 NPT Review Conference met in April 2002.
 According to a press report, the committee called for more nations to ratify the CTBT and issued a report that concluded the treaty must enter into force as soon as possible.
+Other Preparatory Committee meetings were held April-May, 2003, and April-May, 2004.
+The Review Conference will be held from May 2 to 28, 2005.

 The balance of this section summarizes key CTBT provisions.
-For text and the Clinton Administration's analysis, see "Comprehensive Nuclear Test-Ban Treaty.
-Message from the President...."
-(Full cite under For Further Reading.)
+See "Comprehensive Nuclear Test-Ban Treaty: Message from the President ...," cited below, for details.